 illustrated by Adam Gustavson

-Charlie Bumper’s worst fear is confirmed: he has Mrs. Burke for fourth grade.
+Charlie Bumpers’s worst fear in confirmed: he has Mrs. Burke for fourth grade.
 It doesn’t matter that she’s been named Teacher of the Year.
 He’s still afraid of her.
 How will he survive a year under a teacher who is just waiting for him to make another stupid mistake?
 Fans of Charlie Bumpers can continue with the rest of the series to see what else Charlie gets himself into.

 by Leslie Bulion